rp42dev/MS-4-Django-Full-Stack-Project/project_files/TESTING.md

 ### **As A Unregistered user**
 ✓ First time visitor is able to understand purpose of the website.\
-✓ User is able to easly navigate the website.\
+✓ User is able to easily navigate the website.\
 ✓ User is able to find products by description and product name.\
 ✓ Good product description and Product photography.\
 ✓ To be able make easy and secure payments as a guest user.\